 A landlord generally cannot evict a tenant for a dispute with a co-tenant unless the tenant is violating the lease or rental agreement in the process.

 Special rules apply in situations involving domestic violence, or some other situation where one tenant is threatening the safety of another.
 Individual state and local laws can vary, but in general you have an obligation to contact law enforcement if you know of violence between tenants, or hear about it from a reliable source.
 You may also be required to warn the intended victim.
-In order to avoid liability and keep your tenants safe, seek information from local law enforcement or nonprofits regarding your responsibilities in the event of actual or potential violence between your tenants.
+In order to avoid liability and keep your tenants safe, seek information from local law enforcement, legal aid organizations, or non-profits regarding your responsibilities in the event of actual or potential violence between your tenants.